idea456/tango-list/README.md

 # 📝🇯🇵 単語リスト

 > An app that acts like a to-do list to store everyday vocabulary encounters in Japanese.
 The app uses Jisho.org API to search for Japanese words.
+Fun fact, I did this project for my studies cuz searching for words in dictionary and putting them in a list is a pain :(
 <br />
 https://tango-list.herokuapp.com/